Thread Carpal Tunnel Release in California

 How is TCTR different from open release?

 Open release uses a 2 to 3 cm incision in the palm and divides the ligament under direct vision.
 TCTR uses ultrasound guidance and a thread, no incision.
-Recovery is roughly three times faster.
+Recovery is significantly faster.
 Full comparison here.

 Is TCTR safe?